-Straits Chinese British Association (SCBA)
+Straits Chinese British Association

-On 17 August 1900, Tan, Seah and two other Straits Chinese – Lim Boon Keng and Song Ong Siang – formed the SCBA.
-This coincided with the Baba Awakening that had taken place in 1894, which called for the Straits Chinese community to fortify their social, political and economic interests within the Straits Settlements.9
+On 17 August 1900, Tan, Seah and two other eminent Straits Chinese – Lim Boon Keng and Song Ong Siang – formed the SCBA.
+This coincided with the so-called “Baba awakening” in the late 19th century, which called for the Straits Chinese community to fortify their social, political and economic interests within the Straits Settlements.9

-Lim and Song had returned from their studies at British universities and championed new perceptions of their identity, describing themselves as men of reason who behaved differently from the traditional Chinese.
+Lim and Song had returned from their studies at British universities and championed new perceptions of their identities, describing themselves as men of reason who behaved differently from the traditional Chinese.
 The SCBA recruited as many as 800 members, many of whom were members in the Chinese Philomatic Society of Singapore.
 Their loyalty to the British, which became even more pronounced during World War I, earned the respect and recognition of the colonial masters.
-It was also during this time that Tan, Lim and Song prepared a handbook on the duties of citizenship in times of war.
-This book was titled Duty to the British Empire: Being a Guide for Straits Chinese during the Great War.10
+It was also during this time that Tan, Lim and Song prepared a handbook on the duties of citizenship in times of war, titled Duty to the British Empire: Being an Elementary Guide for Straits Chinese During the Great War.10

 Most Straits Chinese who were active in the Straits Settlements Association (formed in 1868 to protect the interests of the Straits Settlements) and the SCBA played a pertinent role in helping to kickstart the development of the banking industry.
-In 1932, the three largest banks, namely Chinese Commercial Bank Limited, Ho Hong Bank Limited and Oversea-Chinese Bank Limited, merged to form the Oversea-Chinese Banking Corporation (OCBC) group.
-Tan Cheng Lock, a pioneer of OCBC and a close friend of Tan, invited Tan to join the OCBC group where he played an influential role as a main director.
+In 1932, the three largest banks – Chinese Commercial Bank Limited, Ho Hong Bank Limited and Oversea-Chinese Bank Limited – merged to form the Oversea-Chinese Banking Corporation (OCBC) group.
+Tan Cheng Lock, a pioneer of OCBC and close friend of Tan’s, invited Tan to join the OCBC group where he played an influential role as a main director.13

 Political and honorary appointments

-1912: Companion of the Order of St. Michael and St. George (C.M.G.).
+1912: Awarded the Companion of the Order of St Michael and St George (C.M.G.)